 ED is the inability to have an erection sufficient for sex.
 ED is very common.
 In fact, up to 50% of men in developing countries will develop ED in their lifetime, which means up to 30 million American men have ED.

 Dr. Larry Bowman, physician in Oconee County, discusses the importance of men having annual prostate screenings after age 50.
-After being diagnosed with prostate cancer, he had robotic surgery, performed by Dr. Patrick Springhart, a urologist at Greenville Hospital System’s Regional Urology.
+After being diagnosed with prostate cancer, he had robotic surgery, performed by Dr. Patrick Springhart, a urologist with Prisma Health.